Get Informational Interviews

-Pick the phone scripts that fit your needs at the moment.
+Pick the phone script that fits your needs at the moment.

 Employer: “Look, I’m too busy to talk right now.”

-Your Response: “Thank you for answering the phone.
+Your Response: “Thank you for taking my call.
 I realize I’ve caught you at a bad time.
 Would there be a more convenient time when I could call back?”